Default Usage Alerts

 In the screenshot at the top, you see a slider next to each Usage Alert.
 To turn a Usage Alert on, just click the slider until it turns green.
 To turn a Usage Alert off, click the slider until it turns white.

-To edit a Usage Alert, just click on the Usage Alert that you want to edit.
+To customize a Usage Alert, start by clicking on the Usage Alert.

 Deleting Usage Alerts